Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-We now show that almost all PA models admit $\epsilon$-elimination.
-We first consider Büchi~PA, where $\epsilon$-elimination implies the equivalence of blind counter machines and Büchi PA by~\autoref{lem:kcountertoPPBA}.
-We provided a direct but quite complicated proof in the manuscript~\cite{infiniteOurs}.
-We thank Georg Zetzsche for outlining a much simpler proof, which we present here.
+We now show that almost all~PA models admit $\epsilon$-elimination.
+We first consider Büchi~PA, where $\epsilon$-elimination implies the equivalence of blind counter automata and Büchi~PA by~\Cref{lem:kcountertoPPBA}.
+We provided an elementary combinatorial proof on the automaton level in the manuscript~\cite[Theorem 4.2]{infiniteOurs}.
+We thank Georg Zetzsche for outlining a much simpler proof (using a heavier toolbox) which we present here.

-\begin{theorem} $\epsilon$-Büchi PA admit $\epsilon$-elimination. \end{theorem} \begin{proof} Observe that the construction in \autoref{lem:kcountertoPPBA} translates $\epsilon$-free CM into $\epsilon$-free Büchi~PA.
-We can hence translate a given Büchi PA into a CM and eliminate $\epsilon$-transitions and then translate back into a Büchi PA.
-Therefore, all we need to show is that CM admit $\epsilon$-elimination.
+\begin{theorem} $\epsilon$-Büchi~PA admit $\epsilon$-elimination. \end{theorem} \begin{proof} Observe that the construction in \Cref{lem:kcountertoPPBA} translates $\epsilon$-free BCA into $\epsilon$-free Büchi~PA.
+We can hence translate a given Büchi~PA into a BCA and eliminate $\epsilon$-transitions and then translate back into a Büchi~PA.
+Therefore, all we need to show is that BCA admit $\epsilon$-elimination.
+To show that BCA admit $\epsilon$-elimination we observe that